 Not sure how the process works?
 Check out our handy tri-state vaccine site finder and FAQs here

 New York City and New Jersey Vaccine Providers

 Click on each provider to find more information on scheduling appointments for the COVID-19 Vaccine.

 Data: City of New York, State of New Jersey • Nina Lin / NBC

-New York state expanded vaccine access to all New Yorkers age 16 and older as of Tuesday, an influx that caused major headaches for those needing to schedule appointments.
-On April 19, New Jersey will make the same universal push, the same date President Joe Biden set a deadline for all U.S. states to do the same.
+New York state expanded vaccine access to all New Yorkers age 16 and older earlier this month, an influx that caused major headaches for those needing to schedule appointments.
+New Jersey made its universal push on Monday, the deadline President Joe Biden previously set for all U.S. states to do the same.